The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 Source: skin secretion of leaf-climbing frogs of the genus Phyllobates.

-Palitoxin (0.00015 mg/kg)
+Palytoxin (0.00015 mg/kg)

 Diamphotoxin (0.000025 Kmg/kg)

-Antidote: there is no specific antidote.
+Antidote: There is no specific antidote.
 Carry out detoxification and symptomatic therapy.

-9. Ninth place is occupied by the poison of a spider that bears the title of "the most poisonous in the world" - a spider from the genus Karakurt (Latrodectus), which is also called the "black widow".
+9. Ninth place is occupied by the venom of a spider that bears the title of “the most poisonous in the world” - a spider from the genus Karakurt (Latrodectus), which is also called the “black widow”.

-The main damaging component of the poison is a substance called alpha-latrotoxin, the minimum sufficient dose of which is 0.045 mg / kg.
+The main damaging component of the poison is a substance called alpha-latrotoxin, the minimum sufficient dose of which is 0.045 mg/kg.

-A tourniquet bandage above the bite, preventing the spread of poison throughout the body
+Bandage-tourniquet above the bite, preventing the spread of poison throughout the body

 7. In seventh place is the poison of a mollusk that lives on the east and north coasts of Australia, as well as on the east coast of Southeast Asia and China.
 This mollusk is called Conus geographus, or simply Cone.

-The main damaging substance of the poison is titutoxin, the minimum sufficient dose is 0.009 mg / kg.
+The main damaging substance of the poison is titutoxin, the minimum sufficient dose is 0.009 mg/kg.

 Antidote: there is no special antidote; in case of poisoning, detoxification and symptomatic treatment are carried out.

 The poison of "Phyllobates terribilis" is stronger than the poison of curare and thousands of times stronger than potassium cyanide.
-An adult contains enough poison to kill about 1500 people!
+An adult contains enough poison to kill about 1,500 people!

 The minimum sufficient dose is 0.002 mg/kg.